-As previously mentioned, participants in the survey were asked to recommend hospitals based on their expertise in one primary medical field (e.g. Cardiology for Cardiologists) and had the option to select an optional secondary and tertiary area of expertise in which they are also knowledgeable (e.g. due to frequent cooperation with other medical fields).
-However, these secondary/tertiary recommendations were given a lower weight than primary recommendations (see 2.3 for scoring details).
+As outlined previously, participants in the survey were asked to recommend hospitals based on their expertise in one primary medical field (e.g. Cardiology for Cardiologists) with the option to select a secondary and tertiary area of expertise in which they are also knowledgeable (e.g. due to frequent cooperation with other medical fields).
+However, these secondary/tertiary recommendations were given a lower weight than primary recommendations (see 3.3 for scoring details).
 Regarding the survey for specialists in the field of pediatrics, participants were given the opportunity to select a standout medical field for each recommended hospital based on their perception of the hospital's specialized expertise.